Should Cities Make Public Transport Free?

 Today, approximately 100 cities around the world offer free public transport, with a heavy concentration in Europe.
 The future of transit, both from an operational and architectural standpoint, has generated a growing interest among architects and urbanists as of late, with ArchDaily last year noting a 206% increase in views of articles related to public transport versus 2018, along with a 143% increase in readership of articles related to mobility.

 There are numerous reasons why access to public transport should be encouraged.
-For every $1 invested in public transport, around $4 of economic returns is generated, while a $10 million investment in public transport generated $30 million in increased business sales.
+For every $1 invested in public transport, around $4 of economic returns is generated, while a $10 million investment in public transport generates $30 million in increased business sales.
 People are also safer traveling on public transport, with accident risk reduced by 90% versus private transport.
 From an environmental perspective, public transport already saves the US 4.2 billion gallons of gasoline each year, and 37 million metric tons of carbon.
 As buses emit 20% less carbon monoxide and 25% fewer nitrogen oxides per passenger mile versus single-occupancy cars, public transport is also better for public health.

 The advantages of increased public transport use are obvious, but the effects of making entire public systems free at the point of use are more contested.
 While studies, scenarios, and simulation models can provide limited indicators, the effects of free public transport are best seen in real-world actions by cities that have taken the brave step.